vintasoftware/vinta-design-checklists/technical-viability/checklist-en.md

 #### **Who should use this checklist?** Designer and Project Manager should discuss these points before presenting a design solution to the client.

-#### **When to validate technical viability?** It’s best to do it in the early stages of your design solution, when all you have is the user journey or a low-fidelity wireframe.
+#### **When to validate technical viability?** It’s best to do it in the early stages of your design solution when all you have is the user journey or a low-fidelity wireframe.
 Avoid investing time in polishing an interface without having validated it previously, as it might incur in lots of rework.
-However, if you’re working on features that have visual complexity like animation and micro-interactions, or your solution requires new components, you should also validate it afterwards.
+However, if you’re working on features that have visual complexity like animation and micro-interactions, or your solution requires new components, you should also validate it afterward.

 ## Before the sync
-* [ ] Make sure to know who is the decision maker.
+* [ ] Make sure to know who is the decision-maker.
     * In most teams, the tech lead knows more about feasibility constraints than the project manager.
 However, you might need input from more than one person before reaching the final solution.
 * [ ] Decide if any other developer should participate
-    * That depends on the nature of the feature you’re working on (front-end, data structure, system architecture, etc).
-A particular developer might be more knowledgeable in that area, and provide good insights.
+    * That depends on the nature of the feature you’re working on (front-end, data structure, system architecture, etc.).
+A particular developer might be more knowledgeable in that area and provide useful insights.
 Include that person in the sync.
-* [ ] If neither the tech lead or the project manager are available, get an OK from leadership and run the validation with the expert dev.
+* [ ] If neither the tech lead or the project manager is available, get an OK from leadership and run the validation with the expert dev.
     * Document the outcomes and then validate with a decision-maker later.
 * [ ] Have the current state of your work ready to be presented.
-    * It can be wireframes, a user journey or even early sketches on paper.
-But make sure to only show what’s relevant to the discussion at hand.
+    * It can be wireframes, a user journey, or even early sketches on paper.
+But make sure to show only what’s relevant to the discussion at hand.
 * [ ] Organize your meeting notes.
-    * You should enter the sync knowing exactly which topics you need to discuss about the solution you’re working on.
+    * You should enter the sync knowing which topics you need to discuss regarding the solution you’re working on.
 * [ ] Brief the tech lead on the sync’s subject.
     * Send the meeting notes along with the calendar invite so they can prepare, do some research on the subject, and speed up the discussion.

 ## Running the sync
 * [ ] Understand the feature’s complexity
 *    [ ] Which parts of the product will be involved in this solution?
-      * E.g. Go through the user journey together, so the developer can understand the scope of the solution.
+      * E.g., Go through the user journey together so that the developer can understand the scope of the solution.
 *    [ ] What are the technical limitations related to this feature?
-      * E.g. This may be related to system architecture, front-end framework or the product’s data structure.
+      * E.g., This may be related to system architecture, front-end framework, or the product’s data structure.
 For larger features, the tech lead might take a few days to assess complexity correctly, so consider that interval on your design sprint.
 *    [ ] Will this solution increase code complexity exponentially?
-      * E.g. If so, the designer should try a different approach which is simpler for development.
+      * E.g., If so, the designer should try a different approach, which is more straightforward for development.
 *    [ ] Will this solution require a major code refactoring?
 If so, is the value delivered to users worth the effort?
-      * E.g. Discuss the tradeoffs of the change you’re proposing.
+      * E.g., Discuss the tradeoffs of the change you’re proposing.
 This process goes better if you have data and user research backing you up.

 * [ ] Validate components
 *    [ ] Which component set or framework is available for the feature in question?
       * Not every part of the product is running state-of-the-art structure and frameworks.
-Sometimes you need to work with a limited set of components or interactions, to avoid a major refactoring.
+Sometimes you need to work with a limited set of components or interactions to avoid a significant refactoring.
 *    [ ] Do we need to create new components/pages for this feature?
 If so, make sure that the new component works with the current page structure.
 *    [ ] Can a similar solution be achieved with pre-existing components?